 - Cool day

-A mother of a girl was anxious about her daughter participating because she is very shy, lacked confidence and did not mix in well.
-When the mother picked her daughter up she was pleased that her daughter had a good day, got on well and was happy.
+A girl’s mother was anxious about her daughter participating because she was very shy, lacked confidence, and did not mix well.
+When the mother picked her daughter up, she was pleased that her daughter had a good day, got on well and was happy.
 The mother could not thank us enough.

 I would like to acknowledge those that funded this programme.
-Without your contribution it would have been unlikely that these young ladies would have had attended anything like this.
-This programme has encouraged our TYLA ladies of South Auckland to take pride, look nice, experiment with their looks, and take selfies but most of all it has given them new understandings of, who they are.
+Without your contribution, it would have been unlikely that these young ladies would have attended anything like this.
+This programme has encouraged our TYLA ladies of South Auckland to take pride, look nice, experiment with their looks, and take selfies, but it has given them a new understanding of who they are.
 I would like to see the funding continue to make a difference for our young people.

 Bianca, thank you once again for your assistance.

-Your wealth of experience showed and we did appreciate you supporting us in our endeavour to give women and young women a better way in life.
+Your wealth of experience showed, and we appreciate you supporting us in our endeavour to give women and young women a better way of life.